 A curriculum vitae for a supply chain analyst position should present prospective employers with a narrative of your professional development.
 If you have never written a CV before, check out our supply chain analyst CV sample to see how a competitive candidate might structure this document.
 When you are ready to start writing, create a document with the same major sections using a word processor, or use this CV sample as a template for our personalized resume builder.

 Align the technical skills you list on your CV with the requirements for the supply chain analyst job you want.
 Read the description of an available position to determine which technical skills an employer expects competitive applicants to have.
-Your CV should reflect the overall importance of technical skills for the particular position you are seeking.
+Your CV template should reflect the overall importance of technical skills for the particular position you are seeking.

 In her qualifications section, the candidate on our supply chain analyst CV sample brings up her proficiency with analytics, business intelligence, database, and enterprise resource planning.
 She also draws attention to her logic skills and experience predicting supply chain trends.
 In the experience section, she goes on to describe her ability to perform data analysis and reporting and develop predictive models.